Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/css-layers.md

 * It changes only `l` (lightness) using `calc()`.
 * Chroma (`c`) and hue (`h`) stay the same.

-You can repeat this pattern to create a whole ramp:
+You can repeat this pattern to create a whole palette of colors:

 ```css
 --secondary-3: oklch(0.7 0.12 250);